 News and events In 'News and events' News and eventsTalks and Seminars Back to 'Physics and Astronomy' Events IUPAP International Conference on Women in Physics Date16/07/2017DescriptionThe International Union of Pure and Applied Physics (IUPAP) is delighted to announce that the 6th conference in this series will be hosted by Birmingham, UK.
 The conference will be held in July 2017 at the University of Birmingham, organised in partnership with the Institute of Physics (IOP) and the Universities of Nottingham and Warwick.
 Having all been awarded Juno Champion status by IOP, the three universities' physics departments are strongly committed to promoting diversity and look forward to being fully involved in the conference.
 Displaying 1 to 1 of 1 See our Talks and Seminars page.
-News Poynting Physical Society Update – November 2015 DescriptionIt's been a busy start to the new academic year for Poynting Physical Society.
-President Will Barker tells us more.
+News Swarovski collaborate with University of Birmingham physicists DescriptionSwarovski, have collaborated with researchers from the Birmingham Solar Oscillations Network (BiSON) project in School of Physics and Astronomy to develop a soundscape inspired by the sun.
+LISA Pathfinder en route to gravitational wave demonstration DescriptionThe European Space Agency's LISA Pathfinder lifted off earlier today on a Vega rocket from Europe's spaceport in Kourou, French Guiana, on its way to demonstrate technology for observing gravitational waves from space.
+Professor Shuang Zhang awarded Royal Society research accolade DescriptionProfessor Shuang Zhang from the School of Physics and Astronomy has received the Royal Society Wolfson Research Merit Award for his work in metamaterials and plasmonics.
 New Staff in Physics & Astronomy, July – October 2015 DescriptionA round-up of new Physics and Astronomy staff members July – October 2015 HRH The Duke of York, KG visits Birmingham's quantum technology labs DescriptionThe Duke of York visited the School of Physics and Astronomy at Birmingham on Tuesday 29th September to see new developments in the area of quantum technology.
 Detecting gravitational waves in space: LISA Pathfinder test mission launch imminent DescriptionLISA Pathfinder (LPF), the test mission to demonstrate new technologies necessary for the planned gravitational wave observatory eLISA, will be shipped to the spaceport in Kourou on September 3rd, 2015, in preparation for launch.
 Physics and Astronomy receives top marks for student satisfaction DescriptionParticipants in the National Student Survey (NSS) have ranked Physics and Astronomy highly at the University of Birmingham with 96 student satisfaction.
 New breath test shows possible biomarker for early-stage liver disease diagnosis DescriptionA natural compound called limonene, which is found in oranges and lemons, could be indicative in early-stage diagnosis of liver disease, according to research published in the journal EBioMedicine by researchers in the Molecular Physics Group at the University of Birmingham.
-Poynting Physical Society Update – July 2015 DescriptionIt's been a busy year for Poynting Physical Society - the committee tell us more.
-Matt Harrison chosen as one of our 12 Alumni to watch DescriptionThe University's 300,000th student will graduate this summer and join our alumni community.
-To celebrate this occasion we asked staff and students for nominations for our 300,000th alumni and our Top 12 Alumni to watch.
-Final year Physics student Matt Harrison was one of those and we will be following his journey into graduate life.
-Women in Engineering: Past, Present and Future DescriptionTo celebrate National Women in Engineering Day on 23 June British Gas Business held a panel event featuring prominent female engineers.
-Joanne Adeluola, 1st Year MSci Chemistry student and President of the University's Women in Science and Engineering (WISE) Society, was invited to join and tells us more.
-Women in Science and Engineering Society - July 2015 DescriptionIt's been a busy year for the Women in Science and Engineering (WISE) Society, as they work to provide as many events and opportunities as possible to members across the College of Engineering and Physical Sciences to integrate, form networks and to help inspire the next generation of female scientists and engineers.
-The committee tell us more.
+New Staff in Physics & Astronomy, March – June 2015 DescriptionA round-up of new Physics and Astronomy staff members March – June 2015 Shining a light on black holes: Revolutionising our understanding of the universe from the dawn of time DescriptionProfessor Andreas Freise and the Gravitational Wave Group have been listening in to the universe's 'gravity channel' - ripples in space-time caused by violent cosmic events such as the explosion of stars or the collision of two black holes to revolutionise our understanding of the universe.
 Displaying 11 to 20 of 120 Previous 1 2 3 4 5 … Next .